4d/docs/docs/ORDA/entities.md

 *	`entity.lock()`
 *	`entity.unlock()`

-For more information, please refer to the descriptions for these methods.
+For more information, please refer to the descriptions for these functions.

+> Pessimistic locks can also be handled through the [REST API](../REST/$lock.md).

 ### Concurrent use of 4D classic locks and ORDA pessimistic locks